 Washburn University Law Library, International Law Resources

-New York University Law Library, Foreign Collections by JurisdictionThe Gallagher guide on Legal and Judicial Systems in Countries Around the World.
+New York University Law Library, Foreign Collections by JurisdictionThe Gallagher guide on Legal & Judicial Systems in Countries Around the World.

 International Association of Legal Science, International Encyclopedia of Comparative Law,